pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 print(docsutils.fig_to_html(fig)) # markdown-exec: hide
 ```

+One can also easily access and manipulate the underlying pulse sequence.

 ```python exec="on" source="material-block" html="1" session="pulser-basic"
 model.assign_parameters(params).draw(draw_phase_area=True, show=False)
 from docs import docsutils # markdown-exec: hide print(docsutils.fig_to_html(plt.gcf())) # markdown-exec: hide
 ```

 ## Large qubits registers

 The constructor `Register(n_qubits)` generates a linear register that works fine
 with two or three qubits.
 But for the blocks we have so far, large registers
 work better with a square loop layout like the following.